yamaroni/Cordova-Framework7/README.md

 Create your project using `Cordova-cli` with command:

     $ cordova create [Your Project name]
-Open your project folder using CLI with command:
+Open your `Cordova` project folder with command:

     $ cd [Your Project Name]
-Go to folder `[Your Username]/node_modules/framework7` and copy this file:
+Go to folder `[Your Username]/node_modules/framework7` and copy files below:

     framework7-bundle.min.css
     framework7-bundle.min.js
     framework7-bundle.min.js.map
-Paste `Framework7` files to your project folder with stucture like this:
+Paste `Framework7` files to your project folder with stucture:

     - [Your Project Name]
       - www